shyamsastha/shyamsastha.github.io/index.md

 ## Research Interests
 *   Wearables: Different modalities for sustainable proactive monitoring.
 *   AI/LLMs: Exploring new ways to fill gaps in public health information.
-*   Responsible AI: Responsible AI for social impact through sustainability.
+*   RAI: Responsible AI for social impact through sustainability.

 If you would like to collaborate, please get in touch!